Cynghordy railway station

 Cynghordy railway station serves the rural community of Cynghordy near Llandovery, Carmarthenshire, Wales.
-The station is on the Heart of Wales Line 46+3/4 mi north east of Swansea and is located at street level at the end of a gravel track off a lane that is just off the main A483 road.
+The station is on the Heart of Wales Line between Llandovery and Sugar Loaf, 54 mi 55 chain from Craven Arms South Junction, and is located at street level at the end of a gravel track off a lane that is just off the main A483 road.

 After departing this station heading northbound, the train crosses the Cynghordy Viaduct where panoramic views of the surrounding countryside can be seen.
-The grade II* listed 18-arch viaduct carries the route across the Afon Bran valley on a gentle curve - it is 102 ft high and 850 ft long and was built from sandstone and brick between 1867 and 1868.
-The viaduct is visible, using good binoculars, from the highest Black Mountain ridges.
+The grade II* listed 18-arch viaduct carries the route across the Afon Bran valley on a gentle curve.

+History

+The station opened on 8 June 1868.
+The station previously had a passing loop but no second platform.

 Facilities

-The station had no facilities whatsoever for many years but a shelter has recently been provided along with a customer help point and CIS screen.
+The station had no facilities whatsoever for many years but a shelter is now provided along with a customer help point and CIS screen.

+Passenger volume

+The station is among the least used stations within Wales; in the 2023–24 period, it was the tenth-least used.